 At the Aquarium

-The Solomon Island leaf frog resides in the large free-standing cylinder located in the Tropical Pacific Gallery.
+The Solomon Island leaf frog resides in the large free-standing cylinder in the Frogs: Dazzling and Disappearing exhibit area in the Tropical Pacific Gallery.

 Solomon Islands and Papua New Guinea, Bougainville, and Buka Islands.